revenorror/The-Doors-of-Oblivion/README.md

 DOORS OF OBLIVION - full asset rework

+This is the initial beta release of my patch, and it has not been thoroughly tested.
+Everything should work fine but you may run into oddities.

 Huge rework of the original mod.
 If you have previously installed Doors of Oblivion, a full uninstall is recommended, as DoO contained many unused/superfluous files (including ones which would incorrectly overwrite vanilla files), and many more files removed or combined from this patch.
 A new game is suggested but may work on an existing game.
 Update with Wrye Mash though.
 - Requires Tamriel Data